Select your store now to view price and product availability

 In these Terms and Conditions:

 **Approved customers only.
 Available on advertised or ticketed price.
 Payable by 50 approximate equal monthly instalments (exact amounts specified in your statement).
 At the end of the plan, interest will be charged at 24.99%.
-A $99 annual fee applies for Gem Visa.
+Account service fee of $8.95 per month applies.
 This notice is given under the Gem Visa Conditions of Use (as applicable), which specify all other conditions for this offer.
 Also available to CreditLine, GO MasterCard and Buyer’s Edge customers.
 Other conditions, fees and charges apply.
 Credit is provided by Latitude Finance Australia (ABN 42 008 583 588), Australian Credit Licence number 392145.
-Offer valid till 31 December 2020 unless withdrawn or varied by notice published by Amart Furniture on our Schedule of Finance Terms and Conditions page.
+Offer valid till 05 April 2022 unless withdrawn or varied by notice published by Amart Furniture on our Schedule of Finance Terms and Conditions page.